vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 **Service** | **Details**
 --- | ---
-**Microsoft Defender XDR**<br/><br/> Detect and respond to cybersecurity threats. | [Defender XDR includes a suite of services](/defender-xdr/microsoft-365-defender) that come together in the Defender portal to provide unified threat protection across the enterprise.<br/><br/> Defender XDR collects, correlates, and analyzes threat data and signals across endpoints and devices, identities, email, apps, and OT/IoT assets.
+**Microsoft Defender XDR**<br/><br/> Detect and respond to cybersecurity threats. | [Defender XDR includes a suite of services](/defender-xdr/microsoft-365-defender) that come together in the Defender portal to provide unified threat protection across the enterprise.<br/><br/> Defender XDR services collect, correlate, and analyze threat data and signals across endpoints and devices, identities, email, apps, and OT/IoT assets.
 In the portal you can review, investigate, and respond to security alerts and incidents, automatically disrupt attacks, and proactively hunt for threats.<br/><br/>[Learn more](defender-xdr-portal.md) about Defender XDR in the Defender portal.
-**Microsoft Sentinel**<br/><br/> Collect, analyze, and manage security data at scale using automation and orchestration.| Microsoft Sentinel fully integrates with Defender XDR in the Defender portal, providing additional threat protection capabilities such as attack disruption, unified entities and incidents, and SOC optimization.<br/><br/> Alternatively, you can opt to use the Defender XDR connector to stream Defender XDR alerts into Microsoft Sentinel, and view synchronized events in both portals.<br/><br/>[Learn more](/azure/sentinel/microsoft-sentinel-defender-portal) about Microsoft Sentinel in the Defender portal.
+**Microsoft Sentinel**<br/><br/> Collect, analyze, and manage security data at scale using automation and orchestration.| Microsoft Sentinel fully integrates with Defender XDR in the Defender portal, providing additional threat protection capabilities such as attack disruption, unified entities and incidents, and SOC optimization.<br/><br/> Alternatively, choose to stream Defender XDR alerts into Microsoft Sentinel, and view synchronized events in both portals.<br/><br/>[Learn more](/azure/sentinel/microsoft-sentinel-defender-portal) about Microsoft Sentinel in the Defender portal.
 **Microsoft Defender Threat Intelligence**<br/><br/> Integrate threat intelligence into SOC operations. | The [Defender Threat Intelligence](/defender/threat-intelligence/what-is-microsoft-defender-threat-intelligence-defender-ti) platform extends the threat intelligence capabilities that are included in Defender XDR and Microsoft Sentinel.<br/><br/> Gather data from multiple sources to provide a pool of threat intelligence signals and data.
 Security teams use this to data to understand adversary activities, analyze attacks, and hunt for security threats.
 **Microsoft Security Exposure Management**<br/><br/> Proactively reduce security risk.| Use [Security Exposure Management](/security-exposure-management/microsoft-security-exposure-management) to reduce organizational attack surfaces and remediate security posture.<br/><br/> Continuously discover assets and data to get a comprehensive view of security across business assets.
 With the additional data context that Security Exposure Management provides, you can clearly visualize, analyze, and remediate weak areas of security.
 **Microsoft Defender for Cloud**<br/><br/> Protect cloud workloads. | [Defender for Cloud](/defender-xdr/microsoft-365-security-center-defender-cloud) improves multicloud security posture, and protects cloud workloads against threats.<br/><br/> Defender for Cloud integrates into the Defender portal to provide a unified view of cloud security alerts, and a single location for investigations.

 ## Accessing the portal

-In the **Permissions** page, configure access to the Defender portal.
+In the Defender portal **Permissions** page, use the following methods to configure user access:

 **Methods** | **Details**
 --- | ---
-[Global Microsoft Entra roles](/defender-xdr/m365d-permissions) | Accounts with these Global Microsoft Entra roles can access Microsoft Defender XDR functionality and data: Global administrator, Security administrator, Security Operator, Global Reader, Security Reader.
+[Global Microsoft Entra roles](/defender-xdr/m365d-permissions) | Accounts with the following Global Microsoft Entra roles can access Microsoft Defender XDR functionality and data: <ul><li>Global administrator</li><li>Security administrator</li><li>Security Operator</li><li>Global Reader</li><li>Security Reader</li>
 [Custom roles](/defender-xdr/custom-roles) | Allow access to specific data, tasks, and features using custom roles.
 Custom roles control granular access, and can be used together with Microsoft Entra global roles.
 [Unified RBAC](/defender-xdr/manage-rbac) | Unified role-based access control (RBAC) provides a permissions management model for controlling user permissions in the Defender portal, and across services within the portal.

 ### Microsoft Sentinel permissions

-When Microsoft Sentinel is connected to the Defender portal, existing Azure RBAC permissions are used to work with Microsoft Sentinel features in the Defender portal.
+When you're onboarded to Microsoft's unified SecOps platform, existing Azure RBAC permissions are used to work with Microsoft Sentinel features in the Defender portal.

 - Manage roles and permissions for Microsoft Sentinel users in the Azure portal.
 - Any Azure RBAC changes are reflected in the Defender portal.